tanghao-xiaomi/docs/en/device_dev_guide/connection/network/network_tools/iperf.md

 ```

 > **Note**: iperf's UDP client has no termination information, so the UDP server does not stop automatically.
-After the test, you need to manually press "Ctrl + C" to stop.
+After the test, you need to manually press `Ctrl + C` to stop.

 #### 3.2 rpmsg socket client